mingolucky/MeowKit/README.md

 🎯 **[Support MeowKit on Kickstarter →](https://www.kickstarter.com/projects/whitecliff/meowkit-versatile-device-for-makers)**

-By backing the project, you’ll be among the first to experience:
+By backing the project, you’ll be among the first to experience.
-- A versatile and open platform for hardware experimentation
-- Early access to firmware updates and SDK tools
-- Direct communication with our core development team

 ---